VSI Archive Backup System for OpenVMS Installation Guide

 4.7.
 Meeting OpenVMS Cluster Requirements

-If you installed ABS server software on an OpenVMS Cluster system, perform the steps in Table 4.1 on each node in the OpenVMS Cluster (excluding the installing node) where you want to use ABS.
+If you installed ABS server software on an OpenVMS Cluster system, perform the steps in Table 4.1, “Updating the DCL Tables” on each node in the OpenVMS Cluster (excluding the installing node) where you want to use ABS.

 Note